Oswald-OSEI/Text-Processor-tool/README.md

 3. **History Tracking**: The application maintains a history of search and replacement operations using a linked list.
 Users can navigate through this history.
 4. **Next/Previous Navigation**: Users can navigate to the next and previous search/replacement results.
 5. **Delete Operation**: Users can delete specific history entries.
+6. **Clear Fields** : Users can clear entry fields when the want to make new entries

 ## Requirements